-2: These parameters are characterized but not tested in manufacturing.

-3: The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
+- 2: These parameters are characterized but not tested in manufacturing. - 3: In RC oscillator configuration, the OSC1/CLK1 pin is a Schmitt Trigger input.
+It is not recommended that the dsPIC30F device be driven with an external clock while in RC mode. - 4: The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
 The specified levels represent normal operating conditions.
-Higher leakage current may be measured at different input voltages.

-4: Negative current is defined as current sourced by the pin.
+Higher leakage current may be measured at different input voltages. - 5: Negative current is defined as current sourced by the pin.